wakatime/jupyterlab-wakatime/README.md

 api_key=waka_YOUR_API_KEY_HERE
 ```

-To install the extension, execute:
+To install the extension, execute (NOT available yet):

 ```bash
 pip install waka_jlab